engageintellect/spatz-2/README.md

 ## What's the difference between spatz and spatz-2?

-spatz uses standard forms in svelte and daisyUI. spatz-2 uses svelte-superforms, shadcn-svelte, and animation-svelte.
+spatz uses standard forms in svelte and daisyUI. spatz-2 uses svelte-superforms, shadcn-svelte, and svelte-animations.

 ## Features